Home » Asia » Russia Google Maps & Wiki

 Did you know that the legal system of Russia is civil law system; judicial review of legislative acts?

-When you are traveling around or looking for accommodation in Russia, you would better know, that (there are in total lengths of roadways total: 1,283,387 km, paved: 927,721 km (includes 39,143 km of expressways), unpaved: 355,666 km (2012)) and the most crowded areas in this country are: MOSCOW (capital) 12.166 million; Saint Petersburg 4.993 million; Novosibirsk 1.497 million; Yekaterinburg 1.379 million; Nizhniy Novgorod 1.212 million; Samara 1.164 million (2015).
-The urbanization rate in this country looks like the following: urban population: 74% of total population (2015).
+When you are traveling around or looking for accommodation in Russia, you would better know that (the lengths of roadways total: 1,283,387 km, paved: 927,721 km (including 39,143 km of expressways), unpaved: 355,666 km (2012)), and the most crowded areas in this country are: MOSCOW (capital) 12.166 million; Saint Petersburg 4.993 million; Novosibirsk 1.497 million; Yekaterinburg 1.379 million; Nizhniy Novgorod 1.212 million; Samara 1.164 million (2015).
+The urbanization rate in this country looks like the following: urban population: 74% of the total population (2015).

-The total number of population in Russia: 142,355,415 (July 2016 estimate) with a population growth rate of -0.06% (2016 estimate) and the most widely spoken language(s) are Russian (official language) 85.7%, Tatar 3.2%, Chechen 1%, other 10.1%.
+The total population in Russia: 142,355,415 (July 2016 estimate) with a population growth rate of -0.06% (2016 estimate) and the most widely spoken language(s) are Russian (official language) 85.7%, Tatar 3.2%, Chechen 1%, other 10.1%.
 Note: data represent native language spoken (2010 estimate).
-In these days, Russia has to face with a net migration rate of 1.7 migrant(s) / 1,000 population (2016 estimate).
+These days, Russia has to face a net migration rate of 1.7 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Russia nowadays; Russian 77.7%, Tatar 3.7%, Ukrainian 1.4%, Bashkir 1.1%, Chuvash 1%, Chechen 1%, other 10.2%, unspecified 3.9%note: nearly 200 national and/or ethnic groups are represented in Russia’s 2010 census (2010 estimate).